kbonney/kbonney.github.io/_drafts/2022-12-25-ascendence.md

 Main's strong will and deep desire to understand how the world around her can faciliate her goals drives the cycle of "moments of discovery" throughout AoaB.
 The world feels open and alive as a result.
 However, we are still passive while watching.
 Main makes the choices, and ultimately we are along for the ride.
 What if we want to experience discovery first-hand by making our own observations, decisions, and risks?
 A common way to put oneself in these shoes is to pick up a video game, say a copy of...

 ## Dark Souls

+Outline:
+- Introduce what dark souls
+- How does it facilitate discovery
+    - removes traditional limits on game interaction
+    - rewards exploration and creative thinking to the point where it is sometimes necessary
+    - messaging system

 INSERT COOL SUMMARY HERE
 Grim Revelations-eque hollow soul seeking redemption and destiny Giant crow whisks your undead corpse to firelink shrine